 - Any non secure or loose item on a bike such as water bottles, bags or pumps must be taken off the bicycle before placing it on the rack.

 - For safety reasons, bicycles with baskets, panniers, flags, baby seats or any other large object that may obscure the driver's vision or bus light are not permitted on the bike racks.
 However, these items may be removed and carried onto the bus.

 - Please close and secure the rack if your bike is the last one on the rack.

 - Please report any damage or faulty operation of the rack immediately to the bus driver.

 - The bus driver or a transport officer has the final decision in relation to the carriage of bicycles on bike racks.

 - Bike riders use ACTION's bike racks at their own risk.
 ACTION accepts no responsibility for bikes that are damaged, lost or stolen or for injury to people through loading or unloading a bike onto the rack.

 - ACTION accepts no responsibility for bikes that are lost, stolen, damaged or left on a bike rack.

 - Customers use ACTION bike racks at their own risk.

-Loading and unloading your bike
+Loading and unloading your bike on bike racks